TNA Blog: Assessing Deterioration in Film and Photographs - How Can Science Help?

 A heritage science collaboration between The National Archives and the British Film Institute

-Jacqueline Moon, Senior Conservation Manager for Public and Academic Engagement at The U.K. National Archives, explains the collaborative heritage science project she is running with the BFI.
+Icon member Jacqueline Moon ACR, Senior Conservation Manager for Public and Academic Engagement at the National Archives, explains the collaborative heritage science project she is running with the BFI.

 The National Archives (TNA) holds over 1000 years of iconic historical records, while the British Film Institute (BFI) is the lead body for film in the United Kingdom, promoting and preserving filmmaking and television.
 We have established a long-term partnership to preserve and maintain access to the BFI’s collection of public information films, and in 2016 this was extended to include collaborative heritage science research.